qbdrops/gringotts/README.md

 ## Sending your first light transaction

-Please look up the nodejs version SDK for sending transactions from client side and accepting transactions from server side.
+Please look up the [nodejs version SDK](https://github.com/BOLT-Protocol/wizard_nodejs) for sending transactions from client side and accepting transactions from server side.

+## A demo project

+You can find a example backend project that uses our [nodejs version SDK](https://github.com/BOLT-Protocol/wizard_nodejs) and collaberates with Gringotts.

 ## To understand BOLT protocol

-You can learn the concepts of BOLT protocol including security analysis, how BOLT protocol deal with the performance issues and user experience problems of public blockchains.
+You can learn the concepts of [BOLT protocol](https://github.com/BOLT-Protocol/wiki/blob/master/yellow_paper_eng.md) including security analysis, how BOLT protocol deal with the performance issues and user experience problems of public blockchains.